laoergege/laoergege-blog/packages/vuepress-plugin-vssue-next-compat/README.md

 # @laoergege/vuepress-plugin-vssue-next-compat

-The compat version of vuepress-plugin-vssue for vuepress-next.
+A compat version for vuepress-next of vuepress-plugin-vssue.

 ## Why